AnikSaha422/REPLIQ-Django-Practical-Challenge/README.md

 # Device Management

 ## Introduction
-The Device Management System is a Django-based web application designed to manage devices, employees, and checkouts within a company.
+The Device Management is a Django-based web application designed to manage devices, employees, and checkouts within a company.
 It provides endpoints for CRUD operations via a RESTful API for devices, employees, and checkouts.

 ## Installation
 1. Clone the repository: